Des Moines Wrongful Death Attorney

 - Filing your claim: Remember that there is a time limitation for filing.
 In Iowa, the statute of limitations is typically 2 years from the date of death.
 Exceptions to this rule do apply, so reach out to a lawyer as soon as you are able.

-As your claim progresses, it is essential to keep in contact with your attorney.
+As your claim progresses, you must keep in contact with your attorney.
 The team at LaMarca Law Group, P.C. cares deeply about our clients.
-We know that when you reach out to us, you’re going through a challenging time.
+We know that you’re going through a challenging time when you reach out to us.
 Your claim is our priority.
 Whenever you have questions, we are ready to address them.

 Who Can Be Sued for Wrongful Death?

 In the state of Iowa, you may file claims against a variety of potential agents that can be demonstrated to have acted negligently or wrongfully.
 Depending on the circumstances of the death, lawsuits can be brought against: